TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Findings

-ByT5 also demonstrates exceptional multilingual robustness, on average outperforming 9 models (see Table \ref{tab:multilingual_tokenization_robustness}) despite using only a 259-token vocabulary.
+ByT5 also demonstrates strong multilingual robustness, outperforming 9 models (see Table \ref{tab:multilingual_tokenization_robustness}) despite using only a 259-token vocabulary.
 Its byte-level design achieves minimal performance degradation across diverse perturbations: 0.04/0.06 drops for English/non-English orthographic errors (see Table \ref{tab:multilingual_tokenization_robustness}), 0.00 drop for English grammatical errors (see Table \ref{tab:orth_grammar_errors}), and top average 0.18 drop for multilingual noise (e.g., typos, OCR errors, etc.) (see Table \ref{tab:noise}).
 The model shows particular strength in Turkish and Chinese scenarios, including romanized Pinyin handling and even performance improvements (-0.11) with zero-width characters (see Table \ref{tab:input_errors}).
-However, this robustness comes at an efficiency cost, with the highest subword fertility and PCW scores across all languages (see \cref{intrinsic-tokenizer-metrics}), reflecting the robustness-efficiency trade-off.
-These findings demonstrate that tokenization algorithm design and segmentation consistency can be critical factors for multilingual performance, often more so than massive training data or vocabulary size.
+However, this robustness comes at an efficiency cost, with the highest subword fertility and PCW scores across all languages (see \cref{intrinsic-tokenizer-metrics}), reflecting a robustness-efficiency trade-off for the byte-level model.
+These findings suggest that hybrid tokenization strategies that combine subword efficiency with byte-level robustness, such as BPE dropout~\citep{provilkov2020bpedropoutsimpleeffectivesubword} or subword regularization~\citep{kudo2018subword}, warrant further investigation.